 - Encourage researchers to incorporate all ‘full-chain’ elements in their work to aid policymakers in their decision making process

-I was able to accomplish these goals through literature collection, organization, and analysis of 686 relevant studies.
+I was able to accomplish these goals through literature collection, organization, and analysis of relevant studies.
 But before I dive deeper into this process, I want to give some more background about the library.
-This library was started by Haneen Khreis (Ph.D.) who added an initial 500 studies to the library and conceived the idea of creating an Online Library Search tool, which helps users filter library studies for the most relevant articles.
-With her guidance, I was able to add 200 more studies to the collection, and the addition of studies will be ongoing.
-Currently, the library includes 865 relevant pieces of literature.
+This library was started by Haneen Khreis (Ph.D.) who added an initial 500 studies to the library and conceived the idea of creating an Online Library Search tool, which helps users filter library articles for the most relevant pieces.
+With her guidance, I was able to add more studies to the collection, and the addition of studies will be ongoing.
+Currently, the library includes 909 relevant pieces of literature.
 The library contains useful information for each article, including APA citation, a URL link to the full article or abstract, published year, type of paper, and literature topic(s) and study type(s).
 The library and online search tool are both available at: https://www.carteeh.org/carteeh-literature-library/.

 I began library development by collecting studies via expert knowledge/colleague recommendation, email list subscriptions, and a non-systematic literature search.
-Then, as articles were collected for the library, I saved each PDF in a shared file and input them in the library.
+As studies were collected for the library, I manually input their information in the library.
 The articles were categorized based on the literature topic(s) and study type(s) addressed and marked in the library accordingly.
 Literature topics include the full-chain elements, in addition to technology.
 Study types include measurement, modeling, practice/policy, and review.
 It is important to understand categorization for these two areas is not mutually exclusive.
 In other words, a certain article may cover more than one topic or study type.

 For the analysis portion, I investigated the following:

 - The number of studies addressing each individual literature topic

 - The number of studies addressing all five elements of the full-chain

 - The number of studies addressing each individual literature study type

 - Distribution of years that literature library studies addressing all five elements of the full-chain have been published